ianreah/AR_Molecule/README.md

 AR_Molecule
 ===========

 Augmented reality with 3D molecule structures.
-There's more details in [this blog](http://ianreah.com/2013/08/11/Augmented-Reality-with-JavaScript-Part-2.html) post.
+Using [PhoneGap](http://phonegap.com/) and the [Wikitude](http://www.wikitude.com/) SDK.
+There's more details in [this blog post](http://ianreah.com/2013/08/11/Augmented-Reality-with-JavaScript-Part-2.html).

 ## Instructions ##